amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/ActionBatches.md

 **Result**:
 If successful, the response returns a batch ID, confirmation setting, and a status object with details such as whether the batch completed, failed, and any errors.
 **Monitoring**:
-Use the Dashboard API operations (GET, PUT, DELETE) to return a list of action batches, retrieve a specific batch, update it, or delete it.
+Use the Dashboard API operations (GET, PUT, and DELETE) to return a list of action batches, retrieve a specific batch, update it, or delete it.

 ## API operations for action batches
 These API operations are available to manage action batches: